How to Make a Fabric Plant Pot Cover

 With right sides together pin the circles to one end of each tube and sew using a 5/8″ seam allowance.
 This will allow the planter to stand up on its own.
 When sewing the circle to the canvass leave a 3″ opening that you will turn the planter through and that you will close by hand in a later step.

-Turn the outer planter right side out and place it inside the canvass planter so that they are right sides together.
+Turn the outer planter right side out and place it inside the canvas planter so that they are right sides together.
 Match the side seams and pin the raw edges so that they are even.
 Sew around the top of the planter using a 1/4″ seam allowance.

 Turn the planter by pulling the outer fabric through the opening you left in the canvas.
 Once the outer fabric has been removed from the canvas push the canvas into the outer fabric and press so that the top seam is neat and even.
 Top stitch around the rim for a more professional look.